platform9/express/README.md

 To install prerequisite packages on the Platform9 Express control host, run the following command (a sample session is included):

 ```
-# ./pf9-express -i
+# [root@jmiller-dev-centos7-pf9expressv2 pf9-express]# ./pf9-express -i
+Found release 7.9.2009 on platform centos
+--> Installing Prerequisites
---> Installation Log: ./log/pf9-express.2018-05-22_11:36:13.log
+--> Installation Log: ./log/pf9-express.2023-06-01_20:50:31.log
---> Validating package dependencies: epel-release ntp nginx gcc python-devel python2-pip bc shade docker-py ansible
+--> Validating package dependencies: epel-release ntp nginx gcc python3-devel python3-pip jq bc pbr openstacksdk==0.62.0 docker-py pyopenssl ansible-python3
 ```

+**NOTE:** As you can see, python3 based stack will be installed.
+If your system already has python2, you will need to refer to [the Python3](#python3) section above.

 ## Configuration Inventory (CLI Only)
 Platform9 Express uses Ansible to execute commands on the hosts to be taken under management.
 In order to configure Ansible to run remote commands on the managed hosts, the Ansible Inventory file must be configured.
-This file is located in /opt/pf9-express/inventory/hosts.

-NOTE: A sample template is installed in the previous command ("./pf9-express -s").
+**NOTE:** A sample template is installed in the previous command ("./pf9-express -s").
+This file is located in `/opt/pf9-express/inventory/hosts`.

 A breakdown of the Inventory File is below:

 ## Sample Inventory File Part 1 - Authentication Portion
 This is where you enter the credentials for your control host to log into the target VM hosts to be managed by the Platform9 management plane (through either a password or SSH key, comment out any password lines if using SSH authentication and vice versa as needed)